emmettng/emmettng/content/haskell/Monad-Reader.md

     class HasEnv4 a  where
       getSF4env :: a -> Double
   ```
-  `NewStage Double String` enabling use to use `Double` in doing test.
+  `NewStage Double String` enabling the use of `Double` in test.
 So we don't need to construct a meaningless `env` .
   ```
     instance HasEnv4 Double where
       getSF4env = id